Athletic Bilbao signing policy: Ethnic minorities

 Due to a relatively low immigrant population in the region, the policy also had the consequence of Athletic Bilbao having been the last club in La Liga to field a black player.
 That player was Jonás Ramalho, whose father is Angolan, who made his debut in 2011.
 In 2015, Iñaki Williams (Born in Bilbao to Ghanaian immigrant parents, who reached Spain by crossing the Sahara on barefoot and jumping the Melilla border fence), became Athletic's first black goalscorer.
+A decade later, Williams was named club captain after making over 400 appearances.
 Prior to Ramalho, in 2000 the first African-born player in the club's youth system was Blanchard Moussayou whose promising career was curtailed by injury; some years later, he stated his belief that it was 'twice as hard' for a black player to make an impact at the club.
 Gorka Luariz, a forward of mixed ethnicity capped by Equatorial Guinea in 2018, spent time in Athletic's youth system despite being born in Zaragoza as his upbringing was almost entirely in the Basque region.
 Another international player, Yaser Hamed, born in Biscay to a Palestinian father, spent five years with the club as a child before moving around several local semi-professional teams and clubs in Bahrain, Egypt and Qatar.

 Former academy trainee Yuri Berchiche, who rejoined Athletic in the summer of 2018 as one of the club's most expensive signings, has an Algerian father but showed no interest in playing for their national team when the matter was put to him.
 By coincidence, Berchiche's hometown Zarautz, west of San Sebastián, is also that of Álex Padilla, a goalkeeper of partial Mexican heritage and upbringing who had already played for that nation at under-23 level before he made his first team debut in 2024.

 As of 2019, Athletic's academy teams included a small number of players of an ethnic minority (mostly Afro-Spaniard) background, including Cameroon-born pair Christophe Atangana (a goalkeeper), and defender Loic Boum who was orphaned as a child and was a ward of the Government of Navarre when he joined the club in 2014 plus forward Nico Williams, the younger brother of Iñaki, who made his first-team debut in 2021 and soon developed into a player of international quality, subsequently winning the UEFA European Championship with Spain in 2024.
 In 2021, the older youth teams featured a Colombia-born goalkeeper and a handful of others who had mostly been at the club for several years.
 Winger Malcom Adu Ares, from Bilbao with Bissau-Guinean heritage, made his debut aged 20 in 2022, but he only joined the club a year earlier and had not been part of the setup as a teenager.